Jason-Goon/Nvim-L-ed/README.md

 - **If a plugin doesn’t load**, run `:Lazy sync` inside Neovim.
 - **LSPs should install automatically** via Mason.
 If missing, verify dependencies.
 - **System dependencies must be installed manually** before running Neovim.
+- **My student number is 150382131** For any professors I linked this to.
+I'm a pretty private person